Christian-Karlsson-CK/Radio-contolled-airplane-system/README.md

 5. Properly send joystick input from TX to RX using NRF24L01 transceiver, RX then move a servo as intended.
 5.1 Create a voltage divider with resistors so that i can read battery voltage into the AVR MCU.
 Battery = 3cell LIPO ~9.9V = Empty, ~12.8V = full.
 5.2 Send data from AVR to ESP32 with battery voltage.
+5.3 Display voltage on LCD screen.

 TODO:

-5.3 Display voltage on LCD screen.
+5.4 Make TX and RX switch between TX and RX mode to both send and receive data in a controlled manner.
 6. From the ESP32 test ESC and make it work with the motor.
 7. Send joystick input from TX to RX for ESC control.
 8. Create custom circuitboard for transmitter for all pieces like joysticks, MCU, on/off button, switches etc.